philips-software/helm-charts/hsp-observability/README.md

 # hsp-observability

-Deploys a pre-configured Grafana Alloy agent using Argo CD.
+Deploys a pre-configured [k8s-monitoring](https://artifacthub.io/packages/helm/grafana/k8s-monitoring) Helm chart to your Argo CD.

-Once deployed, the agent will:
+Once deployed, the chart will:

 * Collect and forward all pod logs.
 * Gather metrics from endpoints defined in ServiceMonitors.